munzz11/sys_temp_log/README.md

 A simple utility to log local system temps and record them in a local or remote influxdb

 ## Requirments
+- linux system
+- python3
+- python `influxdb_client`
-Ths script relies on python `influxdb_client` as well as having an influxdb instance to point data to
+- influxdb instance to point data to

 ## Setup
 1. Edit the script with your influxdb ip, bucket, org, and api token